Kihumba/private-/Phase-C/Simulation-Learning-Outcomes/Curriculum/14 - API/README.md

 **Skill Description**
 ----------
-The Fellow understands the basics of application programming interfaces including requests, responses and authentication.
-They are able to use at least one common API.
+The Fellow demonstrates the ability to build a basic CRUD (Create, Read, Update, Delete) API.

 **Output**
 ----------
-After attaining this skill, and as a demonstration of it, I should be able to create the following:
+After attaining this skill, and as a demonstration of it, a person should be able to create the following:

-1. A project using a common external API
+1. A CRUD API that can be consumed by web and mobile clients

 **Objectives**